 New Zealand is home to some of the most amazing and spectacular hikes (including the multiday treks) in the world.
 With stunning landscapes and breathtaking trails, it tops among all the other trails.
 I have not done too many of hikes or treks in New Zealand but one of the most amazing hikes I have done so far is at Tongariro National Park.
 Even though the most famous walk in the national park is the Tongariro Alpine Crossing, the Tama lakes walk / hike (for the Lower Tama and Upper Tama lakes) is equally beautiful and provides the same stunning landscapes throughout.

 This article may contain affiliate links.
 For full information, please see our affiliate disclaimer here.

 About Tongariro National Park

-The Tangariro National Park is home for the famous Tongariro Alpine Crossing, a one day hike of 20 kilometres.
+The Tongariro National Park is home for the famous Tongariro Alpine Crossing, a one day hike of 20 kilometres (return).
 The national park also has some of the other beautiful one day walks, to name a few, Mount Ngauruhoe summit climb, Mount Ruapehu crater climb, and many more.
 Complete list of walks can be found on New Zealand’s Department of Conservation website.

 About Tama Lakes Walk

 The walk that my friend and I did was the Tama Lakes Walk, as we had run out of time to do the Tongariro Alpine Crossing.
 It is a 6 hours return walk with medium difficulty level.
-The end points of the walk are the Lower Tama Lake and the Upper Tama Lake.
+The stopping points of the walk are the Lower Tama Lake and the Upper Tama Lake.
 After you reach the Upper Tama Lake, you start heading back towards the visitor centre.